yinacobian/frap/README.md

 ./configure --prefix=/somewhere/else/than/usr/local

-then add the path to your .bashrc file
+then add the path to your .bashrc file, to do so:

+    1. Go to your home folder
+    2. open the file in nano: nano .bashrc
+    3. Add the path to the .bashrc file PATH=$PATH:/path/bin/smalt
+    4. Reload the .bashrc file
+          source ~/.bashrc

 ### Metagenomes to viromes ###